code16/sharp/docs/guide/building-menu.md

 ### Add links in the user (profile) menu

-Next to the user name or email, Sharp displays a dropdown menu with a logout link.
+Next to user's name or email, Sharp displays a dropdown menu with a logout link.
 You can add your own links in this menu:

 ```php
 class MySharpMenu extends Code16\Sharp\Utils\Menu\SharpMenu